Prcnsi/Prcnsi/README.md

 ### Hi there 👋
 Welcome to my profile.
-I am interested in natural language processing(NLP) based on big data.
+I am interested in Reinforcement Learning for robotics.

 <br>
 <div align='center'>